b-lukaszuk/BS_wJ_eng/contents/pascals_triangle.md

 the number of digits was `(n+1)`).
 Next, we obtain the `formattedTriangle` by `map`ing `fmtRow` on its each row and separating the rows with newlines (`\n`).
-We finish, by adding the indicator (`"∆"`) under our `k` and voila, we are finally ready to unswer our question.
+We finish, by adding the indicator (`"∆"`) under our `k` and voila, we are finally ready to answer our question.

 ```
 # how many different teams of 5 players